somechris/qansible/docs/README.txt

   - `dhparams`: Handles files holding Diffie Hellman parameters for secure handshakes.
 This is needed for applications doing encryption (Websites, LDAP, ...)
+  - `email-server`: Sets up an SMTP and POP3 server
   - `emergency-user`: Sets up a local user that allows login even if
   - `firewall-early`: Sets up a basic firewall to be used while setting up the host